juristr/juristr.github.com/about/index.md

 current: about
 ---

 I'm Juri Strumpflohner, a <span id="age"></span> years old software developer.
 Currently I work in the role as a tech lead/architect for a local e-government company [here in beautiful South Tyrol (Italy)](https://www.youtube.com/watch?v=YVFzw9QJegk&fmt=22).
 I'm mainly doing full-stack development in C# and Java.
 Most of the time I'm on the frontend however, doing some heavy coding with JavaScript (Angular), which is also my main passion.
 I'm a [tech reviewer for PacktPub](https://www.packtpub.com/), [Author of a video course on Angular 2](/blog/2016/04/learning-angular2-directives-course/) and [Software Craftsmanship Meetup organizer](http://www.meetup.com/Software-Craftsmanship-SouthTyrol/).
-I'm also a [DZone MVB](https://dzone.com/users/999973/juristr.html).

 ![](/about/imgs/about-angular2.png)